 “Everyone enjoys being inspired.
 But here’s the truth when it comes to personal growth: Motivation gets you going, but discipline keeps you growing.”
 John Maxwell

 In Genesis 12, God spoke to Abram about growing forward.
 He outlined a number of things Abram would need to release in order to for him to experience growing forward.
-This wasn’t an easy decision for Abram, especially at the age of 65, but it was necessary to fulfill God’s purposes for his life.
+This wasn’t an easy decision for Abram, especially at the age of 65, but it was necessary to fulfill God's purposes for his life.
 It meant leaving and letting go of his country, his community and even his tribe.
 Abram had to be willing to go to a new land and experience a new dimension of God’s presence, promise, and provision.
 Fast forward to Hebrews 11:8, which reads, “By faith Abraham, when called to go to a place he would later receive as his inheritance, obeyed and went, even though he did not know where he was going.”
-Growing f
+Growing forward!

 But grow in the grace and knowledge of our Lord and Savior Jesus Christ.
 To him be glory both now and forever!
 Amen.
 2 Peter 3:18